boppreh/keyboard/README.md

 - `delay` is the number of seconds to wait between keypresses, defaults to no delay.
+- `restore_state_after` can be used to restore the state of pressed keys after the text is typed, i.e. presses the keys that were released at the beginning.
+Defaults to True.
 - `exact` forces typing all characters as explicit unicode (e.g. alt+codepoint or special events).
 If None, uses platform-specific suggested value.